nrichards/mdpicgen/README.md

 Currently, column one is the only column for image extraction and placement.
 Markdown tables can be written with, or without boundary edge markers (|), which complicates parsing.
 * **Solution**: Support arbitrary columns by leveraging [mistletoe](#requirements) to first format and normalize Markdown tables in-memory, then I may rely upon a regular table row boundary pattern and make changes, leveraging that and the non-whitespace elements to inject / update image links, preserving the original non-auto-formatted Markdown's look

-## Animated GIFs and more: press-duration visualization of buttons

-* Currently, a static PNG is generated illustrating the original Markdown documentation's chord of buttons needing pressing e.g. to initiate a feature.
-Occasionally button presses requre holding for a longer duration than just a moment, and there is no way to represent this with a static image.
-* **Idea**:
-  * Take a button sequence with `"(Long press)"` instructions and make a GIF out of it, _flashing buttons with a given timing_.
-And, take multistep sequences which involve pressing the same button multiple times, and represent those with flashing.
-Pillow library can generate GIFs from source images.
-  * A simpler approach to _statically represent the duration_, and repeated pressing, could be used.
-This could suffer from visual over-complication, becoming more distracting than educational.
-    * E.g. to illustrate this, activated buttons could also have a double-outline, or perhaps an asterisk shaped flare of rays emerging from underneath the button for long-press, and a super-script dot to indicate the number of repeated presses required.
-    * Appropriately, sheet music has the concept of [long press](https://en.wikipedia.org/wiki/Note_value) and also [repeating phrases](https://en.wikipedia.org/wiki/Repeat_sign).
-So it may be worthwhile to consider their conceits.
-  * A _combination approach_ could be used, also where the first frame of the GIF is the static image and subsequent frames flash buttons.
-This might dazzle the reader more than help.
-Though in my opinion utility of productivity is over-emphasized - the challenging [form follows function](https://en.wikipedia.org/wiki/Form_follows_function) practice, in short.